Double your impact with a donation today!

-For families living in under-resourced communities, many have to make choices on how to spend their monthly income.
-It is likely that half their income* is spent on rent/mortgage and the rest on basic expenses like utilities, clothing, and food.
+For families living in under-resourced communities, many have to choose carefully how to spend their monthly income.
+It is likely that half of their income* is spent on rent/mortgage and the rest on basic expenses like utilities, clothing, and food.
 A new book is a luxury item for many of these families.

 Books play a critical role in building a successful foundation for a child's future.

-Limited access to books can have a significant impact on a child's reading development.
-When reading becomes something done occasionally, and not as a routine, children are not learning and building the vocabulary required as they move from grade to grade.**
+Limited access to books can significantly impact a child's reading development.
+When reading becomes something occasionally done and not a routine, children are not learning and building the vocabulary required as they move from grade to grade.**

 We believe the power of books can transform a child's life.

 Each week in our classes, an engaging book is used to highlight an academic skill (color identification, counting, shapes, etc.) or a social/emotional skill (making friends, identifying emotions, inclusion, etc.) for our students to learn.

 Every student enrolled in an All Ages Read Together (AART) classes receive a copy of the book to take home and build their library.
 By the end of our program, they will have at least 30 books for their home use.

 We also host literacy nights and attend community events to distribute even more books.
 In total, we give away more than 5,000 books in Northern Virginia to children and families in need.

 As the end of 2022 approaches, will you help us change our life by giving AART a book?

 - $24.00, that = 12 books for students!
 6 from YOU + 6 from our MATCH.